 If you have difficulty staying asleep and are constantly tossing and turning at night, you are not alone.
 It is estimated that 60 million Americans have trouble falling asleep or staying asleep regularly.
 Chronic insomnia can take a toll not only on your energy levels but also your overall health and vitality.
 There are a variety of medical and lifestyle issues that can contribute to insomnia, and sleep apnea is one of them.
-Dr. Michael Stern from Snoring and CPAP Solutions in Willoughby Hills, OH explains the connection and what you can do about it.
+Dr. Michael Stern from Snoring and CPAP Solutions in Lake County, OH explains the connection and what you can do about it.

 How sleep apnea contributes to insomnia